johnathancroom/Croomy_forms/README.md

-#Form Builder
+#Croomy_forms
-Form builder is a super duper set of functions that make building forms in CodeIgniter way more fun.
+Croomy_forms is a super duper set of functions that make building forms in CodeIgniter way more fun.

 #Installation
 Don't be unintelligent and just put the files where they belong.